Go back to school with the Training Fund

 A: At most schools, tuition is due within five to seven business days from the date you register for classes.
 However, if you register on or after the first day of the quarter, tuition is usually due immediately.
 You may elect to have the Fund pay your tuition “upfront” once you have registered for classes or you may pay your tuition yourself and seek reimbursement from the Fund.
 Both options are discussed below:

 To have the Fund pay your tuition upfront: As soon as you are registered you should submit a Funding Request to the Training Fund to allow enough time for processing before the payment due date.
-Your Career and Education Navigator will walk you through this process during your initial enrollment meeting.
+Your Regional Education Navigator will walk you through this process during your initial enrollment meeting.
 Funding instructions are also available on our Forms page.

 Q. This is my first time in the Tuition Assistance Program.
 Is there a deadline to submit my Funding Request?